 SoundWaves Opryland Review: Indoor Water Attraction

-SoundWaves is an upscale music themed water resort located in Gaylord Opryland Resort.
-As of the writing of this article in February 2019, only the SoundWaves indoor water attraction is open.
-But don’t let that stop you!
+SoundWaves is an upscale, music-themed water resort located in Gaylord Opryland Resort.
+When I originally wrote this in February 2019, only the SoundWaves indoor water attraction was open.
 There are 111,000 square feet of indoor attractions, dining and amenities situated amidst three levels.

 You can watch my recap from the SoundWaves Grand Opening for a video overview of the indoor features.